 You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 But what if your goal is to get jobs in Japan or employment requires Japanese?
-Maybe, higher studies in Japan and some academic plan?
+Maybe higher studies in Japan and some academic plans are needed?

 Perhaps you just want to track your progress and have an end goal like N3 or N5?